 What happens in a lesson?

 All children’s lessons are 30 minutes.
 We teach the children water confidence, skills and strokes.
 We use flotation aids including armbands, floats and woggles to ensure the children are confident in the water and are able to practise the different aspects of the stroke.
-Children spend a lot of the lesson practising different aspects of a certain stroke- either front paddle, progressing to front crawl, backstroke or breaststroke and in the later stages dolphin progressing to butterfly.
-We continually assess the children and after the half term we award badges for children who have passed that stage.
+Children spend most of the lesson practising different aspects of a certain stroke- either front paddle, progressing to front crawl, backstroke or breaststroke and in the later stages dolphin progressing to butterfly.
+Lessons finish with skills which develop water safety and confidence.
+We continually assess the children and after the half term we award badges for children who have passed a stage.
 See below for an idea of what is expected in each stage- this is just a summary and not an exhaustive list but gives you some ideas of what to work on if you want to take your child to the pool to practise!